xrrocha/query-publisher/README.md

 # Query Publisher

-Define your queries in SQL and publish them on the web via Pug templates.
+Define your queries in SQL and publish them on the web via Pug templates:
-All inside a simple Yaml file:

 ```yaml
 port: 1960